geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 It's been one too many times that I've seen the famous _skateboard, scooter, bike, motorcycle, and car_ [image](https://blog.crisp.se/2016/01/25/henrikkniberg/making-sense-of-mvp) by Henrik Kniberg about agile product development.
-Something happened and I needed to know what irked me about that image so much.
-Follow me for a deep dive that goes way beyond the obvious (and dumb) "skateboards don't become cars" critique.
-That requires some digging, because the core idea is great when viewed from certain perspectives, but I'll argue it's horrible when taken as an actual _development_ metaphor.
+I needed to know what irked me about that image so much.
+Follow me for a deep dive that goes way beyond the obvious and shallow "skateboards don't become cars" critique.
+That requires some digging, because the core idea is great when viewed from certain perspectives, but I'll argue it's actually harmful when taken as an actual _development_ metaphor.

 Before we get into my thoughts, let's remind ourselves of the original image